shotvibe/shotvibe-web/docs/rest-api.markdown

 Used to complete the authorization procedure and obtain an Authorization Token.

+### POST /auth/delete_account/

+Used to completely delete the user's account and all associated data.

 ### GET /albums/

 Retrieves all the albums that the user is a member of.